-- C.1.22 Indicate if the articles or board regulations establish any age limit for directors:
+C.1.22 Indicate if the articles or board regulations establish any age limit for directors:

-- [V] Yes

-- [] No

 Age limit

-Chairman N/A

-Managing director N/A

-Director 70

-- C.1.23 Indicate whether the articles or board regulations set a limit on the term of office of independent directors or any additional requirements stricter than those established by law: - [] Yes - [√] No - C.1.24 Indicate whether the Articles of Association or the Board of Directors' Regulations establish specific rules for the granting of proxies by directors in favour of other directors, the manner of doing so and, in particular, the maximum number of proxies a director may hold, as well as whether any limitation has been established regarding the categories within which it is possible to grant proxies, beyond the limitations imposed by law.
-If so, briefly describe those rules.

-Each director may extend a proxy to another director, in writing and specifically for each meeting, to vote for him in the meetings of the Board of Directors.
-It is so provided in article 21 of the Articles of Association.
-Non-executive directors may do so only to another non-executive director.

-If a director cannot, for justified cause, attend a board meeting that has been called, he must give instructions to the director that will represent him, seeing to it that he is represented by a director of the same category as provided in article 30.2 c) and article 20 of the Board Regulations.

-Also, article 529 quater of the LSC must be applied for non-executive directors, as already set forth in the Articles of Association and the Board of Directors Regulations.

-C.1.25 State the number of meetings of the Board of Directors held during the financial year.
-State also how many times, if any, the board met without the chairman being present.
-The figures treat proxies with specific instructions as being in attendance.

-Number of board meetings 11 Number of board meetings without the chairman being present

-Indicate the number of meetings held by the coordinating director with the rest of the directors without the presence of any executive director, either in person or by proxy:

-Number of meetings 2

-State the number of meetings the various board committees have held during the financial year:

-Number of meetings of the AUDIT COMMISSION
+Chairman N/A Managing director N/A Director 70 gulations set a limit on the term of office of independen stricter than those established by law: [] Yes [v] No rules for the granting o in particular, the maxin has been established r of proxies by directo mum number of pro regarding the categ on or the Board of Directors' Regulations establish specifiers in favour of other directors, the manner of doing so and exies a director may hold, as well as whether any limitation gories within which it is possible to grant proxies, beyond fly describe those rules. meetings of the Board of Directors.
+It is may do so only to another non-executive If a director cannot, for justified cause, director that will represent him, seeing to 30.2 c) and article 20 of the Board Regula so provided in article edirector. attend a board meet out that he is representations. t be applied for non- ng and specifically for each meeting, to vote for him in the 21 of the Articles of Association.
+Non-executive directors ing that has been called, he must give instructions to the ted by a director of the same category as provided in article executive directors, as already set forth in the Articles of y, the board met wi d of Directors held during the financial year.
+State also thout the chairman being present.
+The figures treat in attendance.
+Number of board meetings 11 Number of board meetings without the chairman being present coordinating director with the rest of the directors or, either in person or by proxy: Number of meetings 2 State the number of me etings the various b poard committees have held during the financial year: Number of meetings of the AUDIT COMMISSION 11